malcos/makefile-semver/README.md

 ## Testing

 The implementation got unit tests in place, which are in turn also written in pure `Makefile` format.
-To run the tests execute:
+To run the tests execute from the root folder of this project:

 ```shell
 make runtests